MatiasFazzito/SQL/README.md

 ---

-> 💡 **Tip:** Make sure to execute the scripts in the correct order to avoid foreign key or cross-reference errors.
+> 💡 **Note:** Make sure to execute the scripts in the correct order to avoid foreign key or cross-reference errors.

 ---